 Health Analytics Affiliated Member

-Dr. Elizabeth Hillman is a Professor of Biomedical Engineering and Radiology, and a member of the Zuckerman Mind Brain Behavior Institute and Kavli Institute for Brain Science at Columbia University.
+Dr. Elizabeth Hillman is a Professor of Biomedical Engineering and Radiology (in Physics), and the Herbert and Florence Irving Professor at the Zuckerman Institute at Columbia University.

 Dr. Hillman completed her undergraduate degree in Physics, and PhD in Medical Physics and Bioengineering at University College London before moving to Boston in 2002 to work for a biotech startup company.
 She then became a postdoctoral fellow and later junior faculty at Massachusetts General Hospital / Harvard medical school at the Martinos Center for Biomedical Imaging.